FrancisXZhang/cme-aqa/README.md

   <em>Left to right:</em> Low, Mid, and High skill level participants as assessed by our framework.
 </p>

+> *The table shown at the top of each video displays the output of our framework compared to baseline methods.
+You may need to enlarge the GIFs to clearly observe the differences.*
 **Downloads:** [Low Skill (MP4)](https://github.com/FrancisXZhang/cme-aqa/raw/main/Demo_Videos/Low_Skill.mp4) [Mid Skill (MP4)](https://github.com/FrancisXZhang/cme-aqa/raw/main/Demo_Videos/Mid_Skill.mp4) [High Skill (MP4)](https://github.com/FrancisXZhang/cme-aqa/raw/main/Demo_Videos/High_Skill.mp4)